Skip to main content Skip to navigation

 • Sampling rate: To be 95% sure that less than 5% of trees are infected you would have to test 56 samples for every 1000 trees (Cameron 1998, 1999, Epitools).
 Additional research is underway to bring sampling rate down to an economically feasible level.

 • Sample timing: Sample nursery trees from July to late August (1-2 months after harvest).
-Sampling the young dormant trees after digging them out of the ground, or once they are in cold storage and easily accessible, is recommended.
+Sampling the young dormant trees after digging them out of the ground, or once they are in cold storage and easily accessible, is possible.

 • Sample material: One 3-4″ cutting from the tip of the tree including and buds + one 3-4″ cutting from the first order lateral roots (at least ¼” thick), or from the taproot/root core should it be present (Figure 2).
 Diagnostic laboratories should process these two tissues together.